This guide provides step-by-step instructions for configuring a minimal Keycloak setup to manage users, roles, and apps efficiently.

 3

-By adding this roles mapper, the assigned realm roles of the user will be available in the OAuth user info response under the claim name “roles”.
-This allows you to access and utilize the user’s realm roles within your application.
+This roles mapper includes the user’s assigned realm roles in the OAuth user info response under the claim name “roles”.

 To ensure consistent token configuration across all clients, you should create a default client scope named “basic” with predefined mappers.